~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 When people start making changes, it’s hard to change everything at once.
 It’s just too overwhelming for people, so they’ll revert back and tell themselves, “I’m not capable of making changes.
 It’ll be easier to stay the same.”
 And they’ll settle in where they are at…

-Help them identify the top barrier that, if removed, would help them more effectively lead.Where there is no vision, the people perish...
+Help them identify the top barrier that, if removed, would help them lead more effectively.Where there is no vision, the people perish...
 Proverbs 29:18 Click To Tweet

 5. Identify 2 Specific Actions to Overcome That Barrier